nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ---
 ## Enums, Flags
 * `enum` is a *value type*
-* creates an enumeration of named numeric values (int, 0, 1...)
+* Creates an enumeration of named numeric values (int, 0, 1...)
   * underlying type can be changed to `long`, `short`, `byte`

 * `enum` with the `[Flags]` attribute